How the best women’s teams from across the globe can book their place at the tournament in New Zealand

 2021 Rugby World Cup Qualifying Process

-All qualifying matches were due to take place before the end of 2020, but that is looking extremely doubtful due to the postponement of competitions.
+Other qualifying matches were all due to take place before the end of 2020, but that was not possible due to the postponement of competitions.

-In other parts of the world, though, there is uncertainty over when qualifiers will be played.
-The Asia Rugby Championship, which features Hong Kong, Japan and Kazakhstan, was due to take place in March, was postponed until May and now all rugby in the region has been cancelled for the remainder of 2020.
+There is also uncertainty in other parts of the world over when qualifiers will be played.
+The Asia Rugby Championship, which features Hong Kong, Japan and Kazakhstan, was due to take place in March, was postponed until May and then rescheduled for March 2021.

 Can’t get to the shops?
 You can download the digital edition of Rugby World straight to your tablet or subscribe to the print edition to get the magazine delivered to your door.

 Follow Rugby World on Facebook, Instagram and Twitter.